Project-StudioQ/camera_extends/README.en.md

 - Pivot
   - Sets the pivot for calculating overscan.
-- ScreenRate X/Y
+- Percent X/Y
   - Sets the screen size by rate.
-- ScreenPixcel X/Y
+- Pixel X/Y
   - Sets the screen size by pixel.
-- Force Applies Overscan
+- Apply
+  - Apply above settings to the selected camera
-  - Enable force overscan.
+- Reset
+  - Reset applied settings

 ### Tilt Shift